wp-plugins/intergeo-maps/readme.txt

 = How to override map settings =

-To override map settings you can use your own hook.
+To override Google map settings you can use your own hook.
 Just add **hook** attribute to your shortcode like this:

 `[intergeo hook="my_custom_intergeo_hook" ...]...[/intergeo]`